 I have been recipient of several composer awards and fellowships from the Arts Council (GB), and the Australia Council for the Arts.
 Together with Hazel Smith and Greg White, I was recipient of a competitive commission for a multimedia work from the Australian Film Commission (1998).
 As a result of my applications LYSIS received competitive support from the Arts Council; Greater London Arts; Southern Arts; and the British Council (UK), and from bodies in New Zealand and Norway.
 As a result of my applications austraLYSIS has also received extended support from the Australia Council since our commencement in Sydney in 1989, and culminating in our high-profile 'Key Organisation Grant' (2001-2004).
-The Key Organisation Grant ceased when the Australia Council restricted this category of funding only to large turnover organisations, which we did not aspire to be.
-We have also received support from the NSW Ministry for the Arts, through the New Music Network Inc. I have also obtained funding from the QEII Arts Council of New Zealand, and the New South Wales Government's Ministry for the Arts, including a grant 2020-2022 from Create NSW to make a new duo cd and web collection.
+The Key Organisation Grant ceased when the Australia Council restricted this category of funding to large turnover organisations, which we did not aspire to be.
+We have also received support from the NSW Ministry for the Arts, through the New Music Network Inc, and more recently through Create NSW.
+I have also obtained funding from the QEII Arts Council of New Zealand, and the New South Wales Government's Ministry for the Arts, including a grant 2020-2022 from Create NSW to make a new duo cd and web collection.
 I have received composition commissions from many ensembles and performers, with funds from many bodies: including the Australian Chamber Orchestra, Chaconne Brass (UK), Kinetic Energy Theatre Company (Australia), Rob Nairn (USA), Sydney Alpha Ensemble, the Wallace Collection (UK), and most recently the Monash Art Ensemble.
-In addition, I and austraLYSIS have received many grants to commission many other composers and visual artists to work and record with us.
+In addition, I and austraLYSIS have received grants to commission many other composers and visual artists to work and record with us.
+At the invitation of Sydney Conservatorium of Music, University of Sydney, I gave an Alfreda Hook public lecture on the topic of creativity in music together with a solo performance of piano and computer-interaction (all available on YouTube) in 202310.